FasterXML/jackson-datatype-json-org/README.md

 Module is fully usable and officially released.

-Project aims to ensure compatibility with Jackson versions starting with 1.8: the initial `1.8.0` release should work with Jackson 1.8 and 1.9 versions, and may work with 1.7 as well.
+There are versions for Jackson 1.8 and 1.9, but active development (if any) will focus on Jackson 2.x.

 ## Usage

 ### Maven dependency

-To use module on Maven-based projects, use following dependency:
+To use module (version 2.x) on Maven-based projects, use following dependency:

     <dependency>
-      <groupId>com.fasterxml.jackson</groupId>
+      <groupId>com.fasterxml.jackson.datatype</groupId>
       <artifactId>jackson-datatype-json-org</artifactId>
-      <version>1.8.0</version>
+      <version>2.1.0</version>
     </dependency>

 (or whatever version is most up-to-date at the moment)